pruthvirajbhat/website-portfolio-old-uno/_posts/2021/04/2021-04-30-automate-with-python.md

 ### 7. image manipulation
 ### 8. controlling keyboard and mouse w/ GUI automation

-and so it comes to an end! at leat once
+and so it comes to an end! at least once